-Due to this principle, the Prophet Muhammad prohibited his family members from receiving zakat.
+Due to this principle, one may argue that Prophet Muhammad prohibited his family members from receiving zakat.
 This was to maintain the purity of their wealth and avoid any potential conflict of interest, ensuring that their wealth remained separate from funds designated for fulfilling the rights of those in need through zakat.
-This act demonstrates the importance of maintaining the integrity and purity of zakat for the intended recipients.(Ahlu al-Bayt).
+This act demonstrates the importance of maintaining the integrity and purity of zakat for the intended recipients (Ahlu al-Bayt).